 The London School of Management Education is pleased to announce its fourth International Conference based on the theme of ‘Responsible Research and Transformation in Education’.
 The Conference will be held on the 5th to 7th April 2017, at the Grange City Hotel in London EC3N 2BQ.

-This follows the International Conferences held in January 2015 and January 2016, with the respective themes of Quality Management in Education and Responsible Research in Education and Management and its Impact.
+This follows the International Conferences held in January 2015 and January 2016.
+The respective themes of Quality Management in Education and Responsible Research in Education and Management and its Impact.
 LSME also co-organised, with the Panjab University a successful Conference on Responsible Research in Chandigarh, India in August 2016.

-In Education, this process is especially important, because the effects of research may directly affect the life chances of children and young people, and the possibilities of transformation through adult learning.
+In Education, this process is especially important.
+Because the effects of research may directly affect the life changes of children and young people.
+The possibilities of transformation through adult learning.
 Currently, educational research, whilst diverse and motivated by sound intentions, is fragmented and has little impact on policy and practice.
 We believe that Responsible Research and Innovation in education will: